fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 	}

 Our function f changes state of x by increasing it by one and returns previous state increased by one.
-For a moment let's orget about this function definitiion and imagine we only see main function.
+For a moment let's forget about this function definition and imagine we only see main function.
 What would you guess out of it?
 It seems logical that f(x) is always equal to f(x) because mathematically it is logical to one function gives the same value for the same parameters.
 Here we can see this is not the case.
-This program will output "6 7" which is not logical untill we see definition of function.
+This program will output "6 7" which is not logical until we see definition of function.
 In functional approach this is not possible at all!
-In functtional approach we cannot mutate state and function will return the same output for the same input, ALWAYS!
+In functional approach we cannot mutate state and function will return the same output for the same input, ALWAYS!

 Now, you are probably asking why do we limit ourselves to not mutate objects?
 The answer is because we are undisciplined and we need computers to limit us from making mistakes.
 It is always better to know you have bug when you read compile errors instead of seeing end-user complains in bug tracker.

 Another reason why immutability is great is that your program is thread-safe.
-When you do not change state of anything, you do not have race conditions and your program can be paralelized easily.
+When you do not change state of anything, you do not have race conditions and your program can be parallelized easily.
 This starts to be more and more important since we are at saturation of Moor's curve and the only way to make computers faster is by adding multiple cores and this can be used efficiently only if your program supports parallelism.

 Fun fact is that functional programming appeared before OOP.
 It appeared in 1950's and was introduced in Lisp developed in MIT.
 The reason why functional programming didn't survive was because, at that time, it was considered slow since architecture of computers didn't agree with this concept.
 OOP seemed as logical approach and was designed for enterprise.
-Functional programming now is comming back since we have much faster computers and have requirements which fit with this approach (parallelism for instance).
+Functional programming now is coming back since we have much faster computers and have requirements which fit with this approach (parallelism for instance).

 Data-in, data out model
 ========================

-This model has a few principples which makes your code more functional, you can implement this approach even in your OOP code and make it more thread-safe.
+This model has a few principles which makes your code more functional, you can implement this approach even in your OOP code and make it more thread-safe.
 These are principles you should follow in your existing projects, no matter what language do you
 use: